Guide to studying Podiatry

 Tips for applying

-Academic qualifications don’t tell the full story.
-As a podiatrist, you’ll need to be able to communicate well and help your patients feel relaxed.
+Academic qualifications don’t tell the whole story.
+As a podiatrist, you’ll need to communicate well and help your patients feel relaxed.
 Try to demonstrate this and other relevant skills when applying to your degree course.

 It’s good to have an understanding of what podiatrists do.
-Work experience is very useful for your application.
+Work experience is beneficial for your application.
 If possible, find volunteering or paid work in a healthcare environment.
 The College of Podiatry has information and contact details of your nearest podiatrist.

 Podiatry courses usually include practical experience working with members of the public, so you may need to complete a DBS disclosure check for criminal records.